 “The NGS approach is the only analytical tool enabling the precise identification of the composition of multi-ingredients products.
 The precision and applicability of the NGS technology relies on the presence of DNA even if only in traces and on the use of four universal barcodes representing both chloroplast and nuclear genomes.
 The use of multiple barcodes ensures that the identification of the ingredients, fillers and adulterants is always achievable at the species level.”

 NGS methods also provide semi-quantitative data of the ratios of the DNA assigned to specific species in multi-ingredient or adulterated samples, added Palumbo.
-The only limitation on the use of NGS analytical tools relates to the complete degradation of DNA caused by harsh treatments of botanicals manufacturing procedures such as supercritical CO
+The only limitation on the use of NGS analytical tools relates to the complete degradation of DNA caused by harsh treatments of botanicals manufacturing procedures such as supercritical CO2 and solvent extraction processes.

 “For dietary supplement companies aiming at the highest standards of quality, integrity and safety of their products and at enhancing consumer confidence, the integration of genomics-based NGS analyses to their testing programs is to be considered a valuable asset.”

 Indena is already talking with customers about this and Indena will offer an “Indena DNA Tested” logo for its partners, which guarantees that the starting plant material used for the manufacture of the extract is also DNA tested.
 “Finally, someone is giving a pragmatic solution to the industry,” said Palumbo.

 The system can be controlled by a mobile app, called bAPP, which provides a complete and user-friendly interface that allows the user to download the test protocol required for the desired analysis, check the reaction as it is happening, and receive immediate diagnostic information on the sample being examined.